 *This blog post has been adapted from my Masters of Research thesis, ‘How Misinformation Reinforces the Status of Animals as Food’ (2021).
 Thank you to my supervisors Jane Johnson and Mark Alfano.

-Levy, N. (In Press).
+Levy, N. (2022).
 Bad Beliefs.
 Why They Happen to Good People.
 Oxford, UK: Oxford University Press.